mountaindust/Planktos/README.md

 Python 2.7).

 ### Tests
 All tests can be run by typing `pytest` into a terminal in the base directory.
+This requires installation of the optional pytest package.

 ## Overview
 Currently, Planktos has built-in capabilities to load either time-independent or